team-earth/data/README.md

 2. 🪨 **Obstacles** – Major themes blocking that goal
 3. ⛓️ **Sub-Obstacles** – Specific barriers as experienced by people
 4. 💡 **Solutions** – Actionable ideas to address each sub-obstacle
-5. 🧭 **Resources** – Real-world organizations or programs implementing those solutions (where available)
+5. 🧭 **Resources** – Real-world programs implementing those solutions (where available)

+**Key Principle**: GOSR is an **alignment framework**, not a coordination mechanism.
+It enables voluntary self-organization through transparency and shared understanding, rather than imposed coordination or centralized control.

 This format builds on a published cognitive and systems-thinking framework: